Help stop the spread of harmful invasive species

 - Be a Citizen Scientist and report observations of invasive species at imapinvasives.natureserve.org.

-“Everyone can do something to help prevent invasive species from impacting our natural environments,” Tonn said.
+“Everyone can play a role in helping to prevent invasive species from impacting our natural environments,” Tonn said.

 For more information about National Invasive Species Awareness Week, visit www.nisaw.org